Increased Clean Energy Tax Credit for Homebuilders

 As of November 2022, around 1.49 million houses have been completed, while about 1.43 million have started construction.
 Suppose even half of these numbers are energy-efficient homes.
 In that case, we can look forward to a brighter future, with lower greenhouse gas emissions, reduced water consumption, cheaper individual utility bills, stable electricity prices and volatility, and more.

-So let’s all work together in saving the world, one home and tax credit at a time!
+So, let’s all work together to save the world, one home and one tax credit at a time!

-Tax season is upon us, and you have to make sure that you’re accounting for all tax credits and deductions available to you.
-With a lot of information to digest and changes to keep track of, it’s easy to get lost in a pile of tax legislation, regulations, IRS guidelines, and memoranda.
-Talk to your trusty tax professional to help you navigate this, or download the MBE CPAs app for timely tax alerts and updates!
+Tax season is upon us, and you must ensure you’re accounting for all tax credits and deductions available to you.
+With many changes to keep track of, it’s easy to get lost in a pile of tax legislation, regulations, and IRS guidelines.
+Talk to your trusty tax professional to help you navigate this.
+Additionally, you can download the MBE CPAs app for timely tax alerts and updates!